Make the most of your next trip to the Maritimes with this awesome guide to the best things to do in Halifax, Canada!

 Or hop on a city bus or request a taxi or Uber ride to take you to nearby sites.
 With rates starting around USD$68 you won’t be able to beat the value for the location.

-Best Mid-Range Hotel in Halifax – Waverley Inn
+Best Mid-Range Hotel in Halifax – Barrington Hotel

-For those looking for a great value while exploring the best Halifax activities, the Waverley Inn is everything you could need or want.
+For those looking for a great value while exploring the best Halifax activities, the Barrington Hotel is everything you could need or want.

 Rated high for its historic charm, location, comfort and friendly service there is very little more that you could ask for.

-All rooms or decorated with antique furniture and include free WiFi, flat-screen tv, large ensuite bathroom and a complimentary breakfast buffet.
+All rooms are clean and well furnished, with free WiFi, flat-screen tv, large ensuite bathroom and comfy beds.

 Best Luxury Hotel in Halifax – Prince George Hotel